Overview of Cloudera Altus

 - The Altus Data Warehouse service enables you to create clusters running the Impala SQL engine to access data in your cloud storage for business analysis and reporting.
 You can use the query editor in the Altus console to query the data or use standard business intelligence tools with ODBC or JDBC to connect to Data Warehouse clusters to query the data.

 - Altus Shared Data Experience (SDX) service

 - The Altus Shared Data Experience (SDX) service provides a consistent view of data for CDH clusters and workloads running on the cloud.
 The Altus SDX namespace externalizes cluster metadata into a shared, long-running service available to multiple clusters and workloads running on the cloud.
-You can use the Altus SDX namespace with workloads that run on CDH clusters on the cloud accessing data in Amazon S3 or Azure Data Lake Store (ADLS).
+You can use the Altus SDX namespace with workloads that run on CDH clusters on the cloud accessing data in Amazon S3 in AWS or ADLS Gen1 or Gen2 in Azure.